-- vii.
-Persons who are incarcerated. - viii.Persons who are driving a vehicle, either alone or with members of their households, unless the windows in the vehicle are lowered to interact with any person who are not members of their households. - c.
-Any person asserting an exemption from the facial covering requirements under Section 5.B shall bear the burden of proving, through appropriate and admissible evidence, the factual basis for the exemption in any proceedings related to a violation of this ordinance. - d.
-None of the exceptions listed in subjection b, is intended to require any business to serve a person who is not wearing a facial covering, even if such person is exempted from the facial covering requirement. - B.C.
-This ordinance may be enforced by an Enforcement Officer. - C.D.
-Use of this ordinance shall be at the sole discretion of the County, its officers, agents and employees.
+- vi.
+Persons who are seated at a restaurant or other establishment that offers food or beverage service, while they are eating or drinking, provided that they are able to maintain a distance of at least six feet away from persons who are not members of the same household or residence; - vii.
+Persons who are incarcerated. - viii.
+Persons who are driving a vehicle, either alone or with members of their households, unless the windows in the vehicle are lowered to interact with any person who are not members of their households. - c.
+Any person asserting an exemption from the facial covering requirements under Section 5.B shall bear the burden of proving, through appropriate evidence, the factual basis for the exemption in any proceedings related to a violation of this ordinance. - d.
+None of the exceptions listed in subjection b, is intended to require any business to serve a person who is not wearing a facial covering, even if such person is exempted from the facial covering requirement. - C. This ordinance may be enforced by an Enforcement Officer. - D. Use of this ordinance shall be at the sole discretion of the County, its officers, agents and employees.